slopezjur/VoiceCallTranslator/README.md

 complete and functional application so there may be several tradeoffs and concessions throughout the code that will or will not be improved over time.

-# Built with love, inspired by lovers! <3
+# Built with love, inspired by AI lovers! <3